 For each chapter the endnote numbers restart at one.
-The website and free ebook have more complete endnotes.
+The website and free ebook have more complete citations.
 I favor online sources that use data from real elections or realistic sims.
 This is essential for realistic research.

 This is the first book about Ensemble Councils, Fair Share Voting, and rules of order for Condorcet Policies.
 AccurateDemocracy.com (a) has pages about each rule.
-They add animations, links and software: a z_tools.htm.
+They add animations, links and software: a z\tools.htm.

-FairVote.org has model ballots, bylaws, editorials, research reports, voter-education stories, videos and more.
-RCV Resources https://www.rankedchoicevoting.org/
+FairVote.org has model ballots and bylaws, editorials, research reports, voter-education stories, videos and more.
+Further RCV resources are at rankedchoicevoting.org

-A. Introduction, Tragedies, Eras and Progress
+A. Voting Primer, Tragedies, Eras and Progress